Marginal/QLVideo/BUILDING.md

 * ffmpeg - The [FFmpeg](http://ffmpeg.org/) libraries.
 The other plugins depend on these.

 The `resetmds` and `resetquicklood` post-installation scripts can be run to inform Launch Services, SpotLight and QuickLook respectively of any changes.

-The QuickLook plugin supports a [workaround](https://github.com/Marginal/QLVideo/issues/3#issuecomment-217217855) that uses QuickTime to display animated previews for some legacy formats if you also have [Perian](https://github.com/MaddTheSane/perian) installed.
-This workaround requires that you build against the macOS 10.11 SDK or earlier, since 10.12 SDK drops support for QuickTime.

 Debugging
 ---------